 Tex-Mex Sausage and Scrambled Eggs

-Note: This high-calorie recipe is especially for teens with cystic fibrosis (CF), who may need additional calories to meet their nutritional needs.
+Note: This high-calorie recipe is especially for kids and teens with cystic fibrosis (CF), who may need additional calories to meet their nutritional needs.

 This breakfast is packed with calories and protein to provide a significant amount of energy.

 - 2 small cooked sausage links, thinly sliced